ianbarrere/ananke/README.md

 If a path regex doesn't match it is simply skipped, so paths of all models can coexist, and you can define priorities for several different vendor implementations in the same list.
-In the example above, if the target platform is NX-OS, then contents under fm-items would be applied first followed by openconfig:/interfaces, if the target platform is IOS-XR then routing-policy would be applied first followed by openconfig:/interfaces.
+In the example above, if the target platform is NX-OS, then contents under fm-items would be applied first followed by openconfig:/interfaces for port-channel interfaces, if the target platform is IOS-XR then routing-policy would be applied first.

 Remember that these are regular expressions though, so slashes in the path need to be escaped.